 Follow-up with yourself – Calendar a time once a month to evaluate your progress and make any necessary adjustments to your goals.

-Here’s to getting to market early in 2015!
+Here’s to getting to market early!